Jump to section

 2.3 Data from third-party integrations

-- GitHub — when you install the Audulate GitHub App, we receive repository metadata, pull request diffs, and file contents for the purposes of compliance scanning.
+- Code repositories (GitHub, GitLab, Bitbucket) — when you connect a code host, we receive repository metadata, pull request diffs, and file contents for the purposes of compliance scanning.
 We do not store full repository contents; brief code snippets may appear in finding evidence to illustrate the issue.

 - Stripe — we receive subscription status, plan type, and payment event webhooks.
 No raw payment data is stored on our infrastructure.